Sudden Unexpected Death in Epilepsy Pilot (SUDEP)

-In addition up to $10,000 is available per CTSC Core used, maximum 2 Cores per pilot grant award when used in support of the primary grant.
+In addition, $10,000 is available for use of a CTSC Eligible Core per pilot grant award when used in support of the primary grant.
 The core grant funding must be justified within the application budget.
 Monies may only be used for the in-line items listed in your detailed budget in your application.

 Case Western Reserve University will serve as the fiscal entity through which the CTSC monies will be distributed and awards administered.

 - Preference will be given to proposals representing a new collaboration for the Center for SUDEP Research within the local network of the CTSC.
 This award is available to both young and established investigators exploring cutting-edge approaches to understanding and preventing human SUDEP.

 - The PI is required to be a full-time CWRU faculty member with a primary appointment at Case Western Reserve University, University Hospitals Case Medical Center, or the Louis Stokes VA Medical Center.